Goulash: Gulyás

-Modern gulyás is made from beef, while the original herdsmen had more access to mutton.
-Typical cuts include the shank, shin, or shoulder; in Hungary beef from older cattle is more common, which makes tastier broth but takes a longer time to cook.
+Modern gulyás is made from beef, while the original herdsmen had more access to mutton (called birkagulyás).
+Typical cuts include the shank, shin, or shoulder; in Hungary beef from older cattle is more common, which takes longer to cook but is perceived by some diners as more tasty.
 Meat is cut into chunks, seasoned with salt, and then browned with sliced onion in a pot with oil or lard.
 Paprika is added, along with water.
 After that the gulyás is left to simmer.
-After cooking a while, whole or ground caraway seed, and soup vegetables like potato, carrot, parsley root are added.
-However, paprika and potatoes are post-16th century additions, while gulyás traces its origin back to the Hungarians nomadic past.
+After cooking a while, whole or ground caraway seed, and soup vegetables like potato, carrot, or parsley root are added.
+However, paprika and potatoes are post-16th century additions, while gulyás traces its origin back to the Hungarians' nomadic past.
 At the end small egg noodles called csipetke can be added.
 The name csipetke comes from pinching small, fingernail-sized bits out of fresh dough (csipet being Hungarian for 'pinch') before adding them to the boiling soup.
 Stew-like versions of gulyás are made the same way with letting the broth simmer down.

-Restaurants use altered recipes, where the extreme long cooking time is replaced with broth, and the csipetke noodles is substituted by nokedli.
+Restaurants use altered recipes, where the extreme long cooking time is replaced with broth, and the csipetke noodles are substituted by nokedli.

-International goulash is a dish closer to the Hungarian dish pörkölt, a stew which evolved from the original gulyás.
+International goulash is a dish closer to the Hungarian dish pörkölt, a stew which evolved from the original gulyás, or paprikás, the version of pörkölt with sour cream.
 After the former herdsmen's dish became popular throughout the whole of Hungarian society, variations arose which did not strictly adhere to the techniques used for outdoor cooking.
-Nokedli, a Hungarian version of the traditional German noodle Spaetzle, became a side dish for stews.
+Nokedli or galuska, a Hungarian version of the traditional German noodle Spaetzle, became a side dish for stews.
 Nokedli is made by grating liquid dough into boiling water.
+While gulyás is always made of beef or mutton, pörkölt and paprikás can have a wider variety of meats like chicken or pork.
+The type of the meat is marked in the name of the dishes, usually: marhapörkölt (beef), sertéspörkölt (pork), csirkepörkölt (chicken) or kakaspörkölt (rooster).
+These don't include fish with the notable exception of harcsapaprikás (catfish paprikás).